2014 California gubernatorial election

-The 2014 California gubernatorial election was held on November 4, 2014, to elect the Governor of California, concurrently with elections for the rest of California's executive branch, as well as elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2014 California gubernatorial election was held on November 4, 2014, to elect the governor of California, concurrently with elections for the rest of California's executive branch, as well as elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.

-Incumbent Democratic Governor Jerry Brown ran for re-election to a second consecutive and fourth overall term in office.
+Incumbent Democratic governor Jerry Brown ran for re-election to a second consecutive and fourth overall term in office.
 Although governors are limited to lifetime service of two terms in office, Brown previously served as governor from 1975 to 1983, and the law only affects terms served after November 6, 1990.

 A primary election was held on June 3, 2014.
 Under California's nonpartisan blanket primary law, all candidates appear on the same ballot, regardless of party.
 In the primary, voters may vote for any candidate, regardless of their party affiliation.
 The top two finishers — regardless of party — advance to the general election in November, even if a candidate manages to receive a majority of the votes cast in the primary election.
 Washington is the only other state with this system, a so-called "top two primary" (Louisiana has a similar "jungle primary").
 Brown and Republican Neel Kashkari finished first and second, respectively, and contested in the general election, which Brown won.
 He won the largest gubernatorial victory since 1986, "despite running a virtually nonexistent campaign."
+This was the first time since 1978 that a Democrat carried Nevada County.

 Primary election

-A certified list of candidates was released by the Secretary of State on March 27, 2014.
+A certified list of candidates was released by the secretary of state on March 27, 2014.
 The primary election took place on Tuesday, June 3, 2014, from 7am to 8pm.